jogama/6.111-project/docs/report_jogama.md

 # what can the robot do
 it can react to things directly in front of it

-# development style

-# Score distribution
-* Logical, readable diagrams and timing (if appropriate)
-  - original block diagram vs block diagram of what actually happened
-* Discussion on tricky circuits/challenges/measurments of interesting signals (if appropriate)
-  - one interesting signal is a glitch that I ignored
-* Lessons learned, advice for the future projects

 # Files to include: *.v, *.xdc, CAD as one zip

 # Introduction
 I was going to make a robot that could do rewind and imlement these modules